-- 1. The Gifted Coordinator will: - a.
-Keep up-to-date files on all gifted students as applicable, in their permanent records.
+1. The Teacher of the Gifted will:

+a.
+Keep up-to-date files on all gifted students in their permanent records.
 A duplicate copy of all active files will be sent and kept at the LEA office.

-Original copies are placed in student permanent record.
-Yellow copies are sent toe LEA.
-Pink copies are sent to parents. - b.
+b.
 Send the inactive student files to the LEA office to be placed in the inactive file for further reference.